 - Dynamic categories can include one or more groups that Veeam ONE Client creates and populates automatically each time data collection runs.

-Veeam ONE Client comes with the predefined category named B&R Job.
+Veeam ONE Client Client comes with the predefined category named B&R Job.
 The category includes groups of VMs protected by Veeam backup jobs, Veeam replication jobs and Veeam CDP policies that are managed by Veeam Backup & Replication servers connected to Orchestrator.
 Note that vCenter Servers where these VMs belong must also be connected to Orchestrator to allow Veeam ONE Client to categorize the VMs.

-Do not rename or edit the B&R Job category — this may cause errors when trying to use VM groups from the category in orchestration plans.
+Do not rename or edit the B&R Job category — this may cause errors when trying to use inventory groups from the category in orchestration plans.
 You can delete this category if you no longer need it.
 To learn how to delete categories, see Deleting Categories.